 Hi guys, how are you and your shrimps doing?
 If you have dying shrimps in your tank and found no solution to it.
 Fret not!
 MADSHRIMP is here to share with you exactly how you can set up a shrimp tank successfully.

 The right set up is the most important part of the hobby.
 It creates the right environment for your shrimps and can last you for a long time.
 You wouldn’t have to worry about adding stuff that changes parameters halfway through the hobby.

 First and foremost, this is something that I would like to emphasise, and despite me going on and on about this like a broken recorder, we still have hobbyist that wouldn’t take this important advice.

 Get the right soil.

 Aquarium soil is meant to buffer the parameter of your water.
 This means that it creates the environment that our shrimps need.
 The difference between a good soil and a bad soil is the buffer period.
 Bad soil only lasts for a period of about three to six months, after which your water parameters go haywire despite doing all the right things.
 In my eleven years of hobby, I’ve seen many soil failed hobbyist.
-The two most trusted soil which I’ve tested are Aqualex soil and ADA soil.
-So spend a little more and get the right soil.
+One of the most trusted soil in the market would be ADA soil.

 Avoid mixing different kinds or different brand of bacteria together as they might clash and cause massive death in your tank.
 Once you have selected your bacteria, you are almost done.